 Tellwell offers a variety of book promotion services, available a la carte, to help you as little or as much as you need.

-In the one-hour consultation, we’ll cover the key components of marketing a book, take a look at your priorities and where you are at in the process.
-We’ll write a 20-25 page marketing plan personalized to your needs.
-It will include a defined target market, a developed sales pitch, a social media strategy, advice on writing a press release and finding relevant media contacts, and book reviewers.
-We will also provide you with a targeted media list of at least 10 related contacts to get you started.
+First, we’ll send you a 20-page marketing guide that reviews important components of book marketing including identifying a target market and sales pitch, establishing an online author platform, and ways to connect with your markets.
+In the one-hour consultation that follows, we’ll cover the key components of marketing a book, take a look at your priorities and where you are at in the process.
+We’ll write a 5-page marketing strategy personalized to your needs.
+It will include a targeted media list of at least 10 related contacts to get you started.

 An author website is a central hub to share information about yourself, your book, upcoming events and news coverage.
 An author website is an essential promotional tool.
 Not having one can damage credibility and result in missed opportunities.
 We’ll purchase the domain name, set up the website with four to five pages, choose a suitable design and host it for one year.
 We include a one-hour interactive call to walk you through the website and tell you how to use it.